What Is a Betting Edge in Sports Betting?

 CLV as a Signal of an Edge

 Consistently beating the closing line often means your process is strong.
 It doesn’t prove you had an edge on any one bet, but over time, tracking your CLV is a solid indicator of whether your bets are sharp.
 It means you are beating the market, and in an ecosystem like sports betting, respecting the market is paramount.
+Check out our Unabated review to see how this tool helps you get CLV.

 Example